rendellc/Elevator-network-project/SPECIFICATION.md

 ##### 5.2 Your program must not depend on any configuration files.
 ##### 5.3 Your program must not depend on any command line arguments except those defined here.
 Furthermore, your program must work in the presence of these command line arguments.
  - `--id <id>` where all particiapating elevators will be started with an unique `<id>` in the range `[0, 255]`.
-##### 5.1.
-Your program should be started with a simple one liner.
-It will be started the exact same way for all participating elevators.
-If some configuration is required, (either as input args or through a config file) this should be the exact same for all participating elevators.
-You might be asked to hand in executables for the completion test.